East Tennessee Women’s Leadership Council

 Ms. Schmitz is owner of Women’s Money Makeover, which she started in 2010.
 She is an author, personal finance coach and financial advocate focusing on helping individuals get “real” about money.
 She retired from Procter & Gamble in 2002 after 25 years in Research & Development.
 Her disappointment in how she was treated in the retirement process is the catalyst that drove Deb into the financial services industry.
 For the next 6 years she pursued the traditional route of becoming a financial advisor, but realized this was not what most people needed, especially women.
 Always an out of the box thinker and problem solver, she has used her life skills, personal experience and education to structure Women’s Money Makeover, a unique business that helps make understanding money fun, not boring or intimidating.
 She now works at making women feel safe, secure and smart about your money.

 Dr. Wise is Professor and Consumer Economics Specialist with The University of Tennessee Extension.
 She coordinates programs that reach thousands of Tennesseans each year with information about money management, savings education and consumer issues.
 Her programs, curricula and leadership have been recognized with numerous state, regional and national awards.
-She serves on the Tennessee Economic Council on women, on the Steering Committee for the Tennessee Women’s Economic Summit and on the Advisory Board of the University Of Tennessee Institute of Agriculture.
+Effective January 2014, she chairs the Tennessee Economic Council on Women, on the Steering Committee for the Tennessee Women’s Economic Summit and on the Advisory Board of the University Of Tennessee Institute of Agriculture.
 Dr. Wise has degrees from Auburn University, the University of Georgia, and Texas A&M University and is an alumna of the prestigious HERS Bryn Mawr Summer Institute for Women in Higher Education Administration.
 She and her husband, Ken have three daughters, two sons-in-law and three grandchildren.